aligholamee/OS-Process-Management/README.md

 # Using fork, exec, wait, pipe
 The purpose of this section is to work with fork , exec , and wait to create new processes and use pipe to communicate between parent/child processes.
 I'll implement a code to illustrate the following command: "ls / | wc -l".
 This command prints out the number of files in the root path: ls / shows the files/directories in the root path, and its output will be piped through | to wc -l , which counts the number of lines.

+# IPC: Message Queues
+IPC messaging lets processes send and receive messages, and queue messages for processing in an arbitrary order.
+Unlike the file byte-stream data flow of pipes, each IPC message has an explicit length.
+Messages can be assigned a specific type.
+Because of this, a server process can direct message traffic between clients on its queue by using the client process PID as the message type.
+Before a process can send or receive a message, the queue must be initialized through the msgget function.
+Operations to send and receive messages are performed by the msgsnd() and msgrcv() functions, respectively.
+ When a message is sent, its text is copied to the message queue.
+The msgsnd() and msgrcv() functions can be performed as either blocking or non-blocking operations.
+Non-blocking operations allow for asynchronous message transfer -- the process is not suspended as a result of sending or receiving a message.
+In blocking or synchronous message passing the sending process cannot continue until the message has been transferred or has even been acknowledged by a receiver.
+IPC signal and other mechanisms can be employed to implement such transfer.
+A blocked message operation remains suspended until one of the following three conditions occurs:

+    The call succeeds.
+    The process receives a signal.
+    The queue is removed.